laithdarras/distributed-systems/README.md

-# CSE 168 – Distributed Software Systems (Fall 2025)
+# CSE 168: Distributed Software Systems

-Notes and materials for UC Merced's CSE 168 course taught by Prof. Xiaoyi Lu.
-This repo includes:
-- Lecture notes
-- Projects
-- Exam guides
-- References
+This repository contains my notes, lab writeups, and resources from studying **Distributed Systems**.
+It serves as a personal knowledge base, combining lecture notes and references on distributed computing concepts.

+---

 ## Structure
-- `/lectures`: Notes per lecture/week
+- **`notes/`** → Notes from lectures and study sessions
-- `/projects`: Course projects
+- **`projects/`** → projects and implementation notes
-- `/exams`: Study guides
-- `/resources`: Extra readings + references
+- **`resources/`** → Supplemental readings and references

+---

 ## Disclaimer
-These are **personal study notes**, not official course material.
+These are **personal study notes** and are not official course material.